 - Build rapport through genuine interactions.
 Get to know the customer’s names and preferences through conversation and then weave them in when appropriate to develop a stronger relationship.

 - At the same time, some clients may prefer a much more transactional approach.
 You should look for these cues and adapt as needed.

 Build Tips Into Your Usual Invoicing to Make It Seamless for the Client

-Verbally asking for tips is a no-no. But including an easy and seamless tip functionality with your digital invoice at the time the client is issuing payment can make a difference.
+Verbally asking for tips is a no-no. But including an easy and seamless tip functionality with your online invoices at the time the client is issuing payment can make a difference.
 HoneyBook invoices include a space for gratuity on each invoice (you can always choose to turn it off) so your clients can include a tip of any amount.

 Want to Boost Your Bottom Line?

 Prompt a tip.
 Try our Gratuity Feature >